 Opportunities for travel on American Airlines

-American Airlines fly daily direct flights between Auckland and Los Angeles.
+American Airlines fly seasonal direct flights between Auckland and Los Angeles.
 Their award chart is below:

 Not particularly good value when you consider that Business Class on Cathay Pacific will give you a stopover in Hong Kong, and then fly you direct to numerous US cities from there, including Chicago and New York – for 20k miles less.
 American Airlines might have some value for those flying to a more obscure US location that the other airlines don’t fly to.

 Fancy a stopover in Seoul?
 Providing you’re happy to redeem miles for a return trip, you can fly from Auckland via South Korea to the US for only 5,000 miles more than a return trip via Hong Kong on Cathay Pacific.